surniaulula/wpsso/readme.txt

 <p>Development, alpha, beta, and release candidate updates are available for Premium users.</p>

 <p>Under the SSO &gt; Update Manager settings page, select the "Development and Up" version filter for WPSSO Core and all its extensions (to satisfy any version dependencies).
-Save the plugin settings, and click the "Check for Updates" button to fetch the latest / current WPSSO version information.
+Save the plugin settings, and click the "Check for Plugin Updates" button to fetch the latest / current WPSSO version information.
 When new Development versions are available, they will automatically appear under your WordPress Dashboard &gt; Updates page.
 You can always re-select the "Stable / Production" version filter at any time to re-install the last stable / production version of a plugin.</p>

 <h3>Changelog / Release Notes</h3>